-Focus on the right metrics
+2. Focus on the right metrics

 A well-designed observability approach makes it possible to predict the onset of a potential error or failure, and then identify where the root cause of those problems might reside -- rather than react to problematic situations as they occur.
 In addition to other monitoring and testing tools, a variety of data collection and analytics mechanisms play a heavy role in the quest for transparency.

-For starters, an distributed systems observability plan should focus on a set of metrics called the four golden signals: latency, traffic, errors and saturation.
+For starters, a distributed systems observability plan should focus on a set of metrics called the four golden signals: latency, traffic, errors and saturation.
 Point-in-time metrics help track the internal state of the system, such as those garnered from an external data store that constantly scrapes state data over time.
 This high-level state data might not be particularly granular, but it provides a picture of when and how often a certain error occurs.
 The combination of this info with other data, such as event logs, makes it easier to pinpoint the underlying origin of a problem.

-Stay on top of event logs
+3. Stay on top of event logs

 Event logs are a rich source of distributed system observability data for architecture and development teams.
 Dedicated event logging tools, such as Prometheus and Splunk, capture and record occurrences.
-These types of occurrences include things like a successful completion of an application process, a major system failure, periods of unexpected downtime or overload-inducing influxes of traffic.
+These types of occurrences include things like successful completion of an application process, a major system failure, periods of unexpected downtime, or overload-inducing influxes of traffic.

-Provide toggle switches for tools
+4. Provide toggle switches for tools

 Comprehensive event logging processes can significantly increase a system's data throughput and processing requirements, and add troublesome levels of cardinality.
 Because of this, logging tools can quickly drain application performance and resource availability.
 They also can become unsustainable when the system's scaling requirements grow over time, which is frequently the case in complex, cloud-based distributed systems.